EyabKabha/Python-traning-02/DBConnectionpython/README.md

-# Python script pulling data from Mysql db to excel file
+# Script that pulling data from Mysql DB to excel file

+You can choose where to locate the excel file for your convenience.